Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Additional Simulations

 \subsection{Nonparametric Regression Design}

 For this design we simulate $X \sim U[0,1]$ and $U \sim N(0,1)$ independently, then set

-The conditional mean function $h_0(x) = \sin(15 \pi x) \cos (x)$ is very wiggly over $[0,1]$ and requires a high value of $J$ to be selected in order to well approximate $h_0$ (see Figure~\ref{fig:regression}).
+Here $h_0(x) = \sin(15 \pi x) \cos (x)$ is very wiggly over $[0,1]$ and requires a high value of $J$ to be selected in order to well approximate $h_0$ (see Figure~\ref{fig:regression}).
 While $h_0$ is infinitely differentiable, its Lipschitz constant is at least $47.1$, the Lipschitz constant of its derivative is at least $2220$, and Lipschitz constants grow rapidly for higher derivatives.

-For each simulated data set, we compute our data-driven estimator and UCBs using the procedures described in Appendix \ref{sec:regression}.
-We compare these with estimators and UCBs that use deterministic choices of $J$ for $J = 11$, $19$, $35$, and $67$ (these are a subset of values over which our procedure searches).
+We again compare our data-driven estimator and UCBs using the procedures described in Appendix \ref{sec:regression} with estimators and UCBs that use deterministic choices of $J$ for $J = 11$, $19$, $35$, and $67$ (these are a subset of values over which our procedure searches).
 We again use cubic B-splines to approximate $h_0$.

 It is clear from the simulation results presented in Table~\ref{tab:regression} that $J > 19$ is required to well approximate the true $h_0$.
-The average sup-norm loss of $\hat h_{\tilde J}$ compares favorably with the deterministic-$J$ estimator for $J = 35$, and is smaller than the average loss for all other $J$ presented in the table.
+The average sup-norm loss of $\hat h_{\tilde J}$ is similar to that of the deterministic-$J$ estimator for $J = 35$, and is smaller than the average loss for all other $J$ presented in the table.
 Our data-driven UCBs also deliver valid, but conservative, coverage for the true conditional mean function.
 UCBs based on a deterministic choice of $J$ have zero coverage for $J = 11$ and $J = 19$ as these dimensions are too small to adequately approximate $h_0$, and tend to under-cover for the remaining $J$, except perhaps for $J = 35$ when $n = 10000$.

 In this design a much smaller value of $A$ suffices to deliver valid coverage, as seen in Table~\ref{tab:regression_A}.
 The reason is that the set $\hat{\mc J}_-$ is large and $\hat h_J$ varies a lot across different $J$ due to the wiggliness of $h_0$.
 Therefore $z_{1-\alpha}^*$, which is the quantile of a sup-statistic over $\mc X \times \hat{\mc J}_-$, is relatively more conservative than for the other designs.
 This extra conservativeness suffices to deliver valid coverage in this design with smaller $A$.